SuzukiStumpy/AdventOfCode/README.md

-# AdventOfCode2021
+# Advent Of Code

-The files in the src directory are my JavaScript solutions to the puzzles posed each day.
+The files are stored in folders corresponding to the year of the challenge.
+They're named after the day and the puzzle number for that day (ie: _1 is puzzle 1 and _2 is puzzle 2).

 Each one of them is designed to execute directly in the browser developer console with the input data file loaded as the main page.